Retail casinos in Ireland

 We have had a great time at the Sporting Emporium, which has everything most will want, including blackjack, roulette, brag, Punto Banco, Sic Bo and, of course, poker.

-The WGL nomads agree the Fitzwilliam Card Club is the premier venue for poker, with some of the biggest tournaments in the world making a stop there in recent years.
+The WGL nomads all agreed the Fitzwilliam Card Club was the premier venue for poker, with some of the biggest tournaments in the world making a stop there over the years.
+However this outstanding venue closed in 2019 following updates to Ireland’s gambling laws, effectively putting many games into the illegal category.

 Interestingly Ireland, for a small country, has a huge history in poker with many globally recognizable stars such as Phil Laak and Eoghan O’Dea, who is the son of Donnacha O’Dea, another prominent Irish player.
 Laak , known as the “Unabomber”, is renowned for both erratic play and eccentric behavior, including a bizarre exchange with the world’s best player, Daniel Negreanu.